-FY2019 annual bonus Opportunity 118% (CEO) and 117% (CFO) of salary (2017: 100% of base salary).
-In line with policy 80% of the award will be based on the performance of the Group against key financial and non-financial measures and 20% will be based on personal performance and behaviours.
-Performance measures and targets The Committee has yet to determine the final measures, weightings and targets for 2019 plan.
+Opportunity 118% (CEO) and 117% (CFO) of salary (2017: 100% of base salary).
+In line with policy 80% of the award will be based on the performance of the Group against key financial and Performance measures and targets non-financial measures and 20% will be based on personal performance and behaviours.
+The Committee has yet to determine the final measures, weightings and targets for 2019 plan.
 The timing of the acquisition presents several additional considerations when it comes to the application of our Policy for 2019 and the development of our variable pay arrangements for the coming year.
 We intend to maintain the general technical design of our Bonus again this year but are not in a position to confirm the quantitative metrics, and weightings of the plan at this time and until we are able to integrate both the financial and non-financial performance indicators for the combined Group.
 We expect that the metrics will remain largely the same as in previous years and that we will maintain a similar mix of financial and non-financial items aligned with our strategic priorities.
 We will take the same approach to calibration and set stretching targets aligned with our new medium-term performance targets once these are finalised and communicated to the market.
 The Committee will provide the targets alongside the level of payout relative to the performance achieved in next year's Directors' remuneration report.
 FY2018 long-term incentives Opportunity LTIP awards will be granted over shares worth 177% (CEO) and 176% (CFO) of salary (2017: 100% of salary).
-Performance measures and targets The Committee has yet to determine the final measures, weightings and targets for 201 plan.
+Performance measures and targets The Committee has yet to determine the final measures, weightings and targets for 2018 plan.
 As per the annual bonus plan the timing of the acquisition means that until we are able to integrate both the financial and non-financial performance indicators for the combined Group we will not be in a position to confirm the quantitative metrics, weightings and targets of the plan.
 We expect that our approach to LTIP will continue to be based on a balanced scorecard approach that will include the same metrics as we currently have in the four areas of sustainable customer growth, efficiency, risk and compliance and customer focused culture.
 We will replace the IRB metric from the 2017 plan as IRB Accreditation was achieved in 2018.
 Again we will take the same approach to calibration and set stretching targets aligned with our new medium-term performance targets once these are finalised and communicated to the market.
 We will provide a robust set of metrics and targets on a combined Group basis and we commit to consulting with our investors on these measures in the early part of 2019.
-We intend to make the award as normal in December, as we believe that the current framework continues to provide high levels of alignment between the interests of our Executive Leadership Team and investors and continues to act as a significant reward and retention tool for our Executive Directors.
-Vesting terms The performance period will be the three years commencing 1 October 2018.
-An assessment of individual performance in the financial year preceding the date of the grant will be taken into account before awards are made.
-We anticipate that we will make the grant in November 2019.
-To the extent that the performance conditions are met, awards will release from the third anniversary of the date of grant and are released annually in equal tranches to the seventh such anniversary.
-At each release date the resultant number of shares (post taxation) will be subject to a further 12 month regulatory retention period.
+We intend to make the award as normal in December, as we believe that the current framework continues to provide high levels of alignment between the interests of our retention tool for our Executive Directors.